Retrospective ideas agile

 If these retrospective ideas don't fit into your team Tetris puzzle, then I have a few more pieces for you.

 Sometimes it's scalding hot outside, or bitterly cold.
 This inevitably changes the atmosphere in which one works.
 The most beautiful are the retrospectives that match the mood of the year.
-That's why we have developed retrospective methods for the 4 seasons especially for you.
+That's why we have developed retrospective templates for the 4 seasons especially for you.

 Retrospectives for the summer